Halicery/JSON-VBAProject/JSONPARSE.md

+# JSONPARSE.BAS

+**`Public Sub json_parse(json_text As String, ByRef jsonvar_out As Variant)`**

+Takes a string and sets the Variant output parameter to the JSON value parsed (Let/Set problem of VBA).

+## JSON value

+Conversion is rather straightforward:

+	number             --> translated to VBA Variant/Double
+	"string"           --> translated to VBA Variant/String
+	true/false literal --> translated to VBA Variant/Boolean
+	null literal       --> translated to VBA Variant/Null [array]            --> translated to VBA Variant/Collection
+	{object}           --> translated to VBA Variant/Dictionary

+- [array] is a comma-separated list of JSON values - or empty []
+- {object} is a comma-separated list of name/value pairs - or empty {}

-# Parsing JSON TEXT
+## Parsing JSON TEXT

-Conversion is rather straightforward and the implementation conforms most with I-JSON RFC 7493:
+This implementation conforms most with I-JSON RFC 7493:

 - top-Level: any JSON value
 - numbers: IEEE 754 double precision (as Excel stores numbers)